Mutez-Rahal/Calculator/README.md

 # Simple Calculator Project

-This project includes a simple calculator application built using the Python programming language.
+This project includes a simple calculator application built using the C# programming language.
 It provides a user-friendly interface for performing basic arithmetic operations.

 ## Features